prashantbhat/prashantbhat.github.io/_posts/2016-07-05-importance-of-accounting.md

 ### Summary
 Maintaining a formal accounting practice is very important not only for businesses but also for individual professionals.
 Although there are some issues in implementing such a process, benefits of this process outweighs the effort or cost involved.

-A good accounting system is necessary to record financial transactions and it also provides different reports for performance analysis.
+A good accounting system is necessary to record and analyze financial transactions.
 It is also important to standardize processes, by defining SOPs to streamline all regular activities.
-So in this blog, I'll document features of an accounting solution, based on my experience in building and using such a system.
+In this blog, I'll document features of an accounting solution, based on my experience in building and using such a system.

 Post your comments [here](https://plus.google.com/+PrashantBhatMR/posts/9zApLeBxGvG)